Skip to contents

 Data type

-The function will accept a dataframe with a values column and a group column, or it will accept two separate vector objects.
+The function will accept a dataframe with a column of the quantitative variable of interest, and a column of the category each measurement belongs to.
+It will also accept two separate vector objects.
 For example, to pass two separate vector object, x and y, type:

 library(tukeyedar)